+With MT4, traders can choose from nine different time frames when conducting chart analysis.
+MT5, by contrast, offers 21 different time frames, representing a massive expansion on MT4’s offerings.
+For many traders, these customizable options are unnecessary.
 But some traders—as well as certain types of trades, such as CFDs—benefit greatly from access to these less commonly used time frames.
-More experienced traders might consider this information crucial to executing well-informed trades.
-MT4 offers nine different time frames for analysis, while MT5 bumps this number up to 21.
+More experienced or diverse traders might consider this information crucial to executing well-informed trades.

 Number of Order Types

-MT5 also offers features such as a multi-threaded strategy tester, fund transfers between accounts, and an embedded community chat.
-These features won’t matter to every trader, but you’ll want to evaluate your own needs to determine if this functionality offers any value.
+MT5 also offers features such as a multithreaded strategy tester, fund transfers between accounts, and an embedded community chat—features that MT4 doesn’t offer.
+These features won’t matter to every trader, but you’ll want to evaluate your needs to determine if this functionality offers any value.

-Many beginning traders prefer the simplicity and stripped-down features of MT4, while MT5 tends to attract more experienced traders seeking expanded resources and platform versatility.
+Many beginning traders prefer the simplicity and stripped-down features of MT4, whereas MT5 tends to attract more experienced traders who are seeking expanded resources and platform versatility.